What is SEO?

 - Good, accurate page titles and meta descriptions.
 "Welcome to our home page" won't do much good.

 - 3 words: Text, text, and more text.
-Each page should contain 1000 words or more of GOOD copy (if possible).
+Each page should contain around 600 words of GOOD copy (if possible).
+And, of course, this number changes all the time.

 - Update your website frequently.
 Consider a blog.

 - Write your copy with your visitors in mind.
+They are your real audience.
 You'll want to avoid keyword stuffing.
 Even IF (and that's a big if) it places you at the top of the search engines, it won't please your customers.

 - Stay away from 'Blackhat SEO' such as invisible text, cloaking, keyword stuffing, duplicate content, and the likes.